NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 ### My ANET Snapshot

-The “My ANET Snapshot” on the homepage gives you a quick look into some important information about your reports.
+The “My ANET snapshot” on the homepage gives you a quick look into some important information about your reports.
 Each of these sections quickly shows you how many reports of that type there are.
 To see the reports themselves, just click on the number.
+Depending on your role, some of these sections may not be visible to you.

+#### All Draft Reports (administrators only)

+This shows you how many draft reports you have, that still need to be completed and submitted.
+(known bug)

+#### My Draft Reports (advisors only)

+This shows you how many draft reports you have, that still need to be completed and submitted.

-#### Reports Pending Approval
+#### My Reports Pending Approval

-In the first box, labelled “Reports Pending Approval” you can see how many of your reports need to be approved before they’ll be added to the daily rollup.
-If you’re a Super User, this number tells you how many reports have been submitted by advisors that you need to review.
+This shows you how many of your reports need to be approved before they’ll be added to the daily rollup.

-#### My organization’s recent reports
+#### Reports Pending My Approval (approvers only)

+This shows you how many reports are awaiting your approval.

+#### All Reports Pending Approval (administrators only)

+This shows you how many reports are awaiting approval.

+#### All Approved Reports (administrators only)

+This shows you how many reports have been approved.

+#### My Organization’s Reports in the Last 7 Days

 On a given day, several advisors in your advising organization may submit reports.
-The number of reports submitted by members of your organization is listed in the second section of the “My ANET Snapshot”.
+The number of reports submitted, in the last 7 days, by members of your organization is listed here.

-#### My reports in the last 24 hours
+#### My Organization’s Planned Engagements

-This section quickly displays reports you have drafted or submitted in the last 24 hours.
+This section displays how many future engagements have been created by members of your organization.

-#### Upcoming Engagements
+#### All Planned Engagements (administrators only)

-This section displays how many future engagements you have created.
-Future engagements are draft reports which have a date in the future.
-To learn more about future engagements, please see that section above.
+This section displays how many future engagements have been created.

+#### Reports with Sensitive Information

+This shows you how many reports have been published with sensitive information that is accessible to you.

 ### Searching